 Pulley:

 The pulley is a part connected to the rotor shaft and the drive belt system.
-Though the rotation is obtained from the engine transferred by the drive belt to the pulley.
+The rotation is obtained from the engine and transferred by the drive belt to the pulley.
 The rotation causes the charging process.

-Alternators contain some functional tiny components in them, though we’ve explained few essential. but inside the electrical device, we can find a diode rectifier or rectifier bridge, voltage regulator, slip rings and brushes.
+Alternators contain some functional tiny components in them, though we’ve explained a few essentials. but inside the electrical device, we can find a diode rectifier or rectifier bridge, voltage regulator, slip rings, and brushes.
 We can also find the rotor field winding, finger poles, field winding, stator, etc.

-There are several terminals or connecting point at the back of an alternator serving various purposes:
+There are several terminals or connecting points at the back of an alternator serving various purposes:

 Types of Alternators